farmera/sare_grant/study_results_drones.md

 plots were harvested and analysis of sucrose yields was performed.
 The yield was measured following manual harvest and weighing by means of load cells.

-Drone flights were made over the study area during the 2017 growth season on eleven separate occasions.
+Drone flights were made over the area during the 2017 growth season on eleven separate occasions.
 Data from half of these flights were used in the analysis.
 The study area was flown and captured over two separate flights for each date (due to power consumption reasons) where each flight overlapped in the center of the field.
 Calibration of the Sequoia camera was performed between each flight.

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
 This advantage is clearly demonstrated in __Figure 2__ of the area taken from  'nadir' perspective.
 It shows two 100ft x 60 ft sections in perspective.
-Here the precision offered by semi-autonomous, programmable drones easily outshines other aerial methods considered.
+Here the precision offered by semi-autonomous, programmable drones easily outshines several other aerial methods considered.

 ![](img/RGB_SARE-Cropped.png)
 ###### Figure 3.
 A 'nadir' view indicating the relative scale of individual sections.